THE EXPERIMENT'S PURPOSE IS: To Determine if Science Can Prove Reincarnation

 Borrow a version of The Soul Genome: Science & Reincarnation from Amazon.com.

-Paul will present important Reincarnation Experiment cases at the Edinburgh, Scotland 2014 Symposium.
-Click below.
+Paul will present important research on multidimensional cosmology, universal consciousness, humans and more advanced beings. at the Edinburgh, Scotland 2014 Symposium.
+Click here.

 More than half of